 2. What are you working on currently that’s keeping you busy during Covid?

-A lot of design & build for smaller facilities now that they can see the uptick in physical off-take and couldn’t pause their day-to-day responsibilities to consider expansion.
+A lot of design & build for smaller facility gold refineries now that they can see the uptick in physical off-take and couldn’t pause their day-to-day responsibilities to consider expansion.
 I love those folks and try to do my best work for them even though I prefer the commercial side of the business.
 Also, tin foil hat folks that think they are going to buy gold mines in Africa and Peru and be the next Billionaire.
-They send me projects occasionally and it’s fun to advise them to buy gold directly from a respected dealer.
+They send me projects for new gold refineries occasionally and it’s fun to advise them to buy gold directly from a respected dealer.
 A gold miner once told me in a bar at the Alaska Bush Company bar in Fairbanks that the best way to become a Millionaire is to take 5 Million dollars and go mining.

-3. From your experience in building precious metals refineries where is the best place right now to start building a gold refinery?
+3. From your experience in building precious metals/ gold refineries where is the best place right now to start building a gold refineries?

 I like a few places.
 Macro-speak would be SE Asia, India and any alphabet island near South & Central America.
 I really can’t speak more about that due to current projects.
 I will add that Dubai, though saturated with capacity, is a great place for refiners.
 Turkey and HK too…but for a new build I don’t like the longer term instability of government.